vvvar/PeakEater/README.md

 ### Linux

-Supported formats are: VST3, AU, LV2, CLAP.
+Supported formats are VST3, AU, LV2 and CLAP.
 Tested on: Ubuntu 18.04

-Extract zip and copy plugin in format of choice into folder with your plugins.
+Extract the zip and copy the plugin in a format of your choice into the folder with your plugins.

 > **Note**<br />
 > Standard VST3 directory is `~/.vst3`<br />